|

 educator, researcher, employer, alum, or advocate?
 Join the Foresight

-Education and Research Network (FERNweb.org), a global
+Education and Research Network, a global

-community of foresight students, researchers, educators (K-12,
+LinkedIn community of foresight students, researchers, educators (K-12,

 university, professional) and employers working on projects to